pencer-io/pencer-io.github.io/_posts/2021-04-05-ctf-thm-glitch.md

 └─# mv logins.json firepwd
 ```

-Now we just run the script and it will automatically crack the files and give us an saved credentials:
+Now we just run the script and it will automatically crack the files and give us any saved credentials:

 ```text
 ┌──(root💀kali)-[~/thm/glitch/firepwd]